 Report on the total budget for the unit in the most recent fiscal year.
 This should include operating dollars broken out by Personal Services (PS) and Other than Personal Services (OTPS) as well as any restricted accounts managed by the unit.
 Discuss the sufficiency of the budget to meet the unit's operational needs.

 b.
-Unit functions, student learning and development outcomes, and assessment approaches
+Unit functions and assessment approaches